rajnanig22/widi-seo-growth-services/notes/posts/sustainability-jargon-carbon-offset-sdgs.md

 Carbon offset isn't a difficult concept.
 Neither is "SDGs" (the UN's 17 development goals) or "greenwashing" (a claim that sounds sustainable but isn't backed by real action).
 These aren't specialist terms like a legal clause or a medical diagnosis.
 They're words about things that affect ordinary decisions: what people buy, which policies they support, which causes they trust enough to give money to.

 The SDGs show the same gap in a slightly different shape.
-Globally, [74 percent of people have at least heard of the SDGs, but only 26 percent say they're actually familiar enough to explain them](https://www.weforum.org/stories/2019/09/un-sustainable-development-goals/), according to a World Economic Forum survey of nearly 20,000 people across 28 countries.
-Hearing a term and understanding it are two different things, and most of the public only ever gets the first one.
+Globally, [**74 percent of people have at least heard of the SDGs, but only 26 percent say they're actually familiar enough to explain them**](https://www.weforum.org/stories/2019/09/un-sustainable-development-goals/), according to a World Economic Forum survey of nearly 20,000 people across 28 countries. **Hearing a term and understanding it are two different things, and most of the public only ever gets the first one.**

 <figure>
 <svg viewBox="0 0 600 190" xmlns="http://www.w3.org/2000/svg">